blues/note-mbed/README.md

 This example uses the Notecard and the [note-mbed][note-mbed] library with your MBED program.

-First, you'll need to install the [mbed-cli][mbed-cli] onto your PC.
+First, you'll need to install the [mbed-cli v1][mbed-cli] onto your PC.
 After this is installed and the path/environment is set up correctly, the "mbed" command should work.

 Download the [ARM GCC toolchain][arm-gcc] compiler.
 Then configure MBED to use that toolchain by typing something like this, substituting your own path and making sure that